Introducing Gilero’s New Director of Human Factors & Design

 What do you see for the future of Gilero’s human factors program?

 “I see human factors growing significantly as one of Gilero’s service offerings.
 The existing Gilero human factors team already has a wealth of experience in medical device usability engineering.
 My plan is to take that, along with my expertise and knowledge, and build on it to make Gilero a leader in human factors the same way we are in engineering.
-I also want clients to know that human factors is not just a checkbox activity for us, it’s something we take very seriously for the benefits of patients and users and their quality of life.
+I also want clients to know that human factors is not just a checkbox activity for us, it’s something we take very seriously for the benefit of patients and users and their quality of life.
 We have the expertise to do more than simply meet regulatory and design goals.
 We want our clients to feel confident that human factors is a worthwhile investment that can help make their product as successful as possible.”

 If you need human factors support with your next medical or drug delivery device project, Gilero can help.
 Contact us today to learn more about our service offerings.Back To Blog